Philip Lutgendorf: Honors and recognition

 Lutgendorf received the A. K. Coomaraswamy Prize for the book The Life of a Text.
 In March 2002, he received the Guggenheim Fellowship for research on the Hindu god Hanuman.
 In 2014, he received the Fulbright-Hays fellowship for research on the cultural history of chai (tea) in India.

 Historians Barbara Metcalf and Thomas Metcalf called the website on Hindi films maintained by Lutgendorf "an excellent website on Hindi films."
 Freek Bakker wrote that Lutgendorf is an "expert in the Indian Ramayana tradition" and has done "profound research into the Ramayana katha tradition."

 Dr. Lutgendorf received the Tulsi Award by Pujya Morari Bapu on June 25, 2017, in Estes Park, CO.
 The Tulsi Award is typically presented on the day of Tulsi Jayanti (the birth date of Goswāmi Tulsidās) and recognises the lineage of those who recite kathas – their efforts to preserve the teachings of the scriptures and maintain the traditions of India.
-Although Dr. Lutgendorf was invited to Mahuva, India in the coming weeks, due to scheduling conflicts, Pujya Morari Bapu awarded the Tulsi Award in June 2017.